robert-hoekstra/BlokTech/README.md

 The feature is based on the job stories described in the WIKI of this repo.
 The feature that I want to create is a feature in where gymmember add their length and weight.
 The server calculates the BMI of a member and adds it to the profile.
 The member can choose between two BMI values in which the system will try to match the member with other members that are withing the given margins.

 Update: BMI values cant yet be choosen.
 However the BMI value itself is based upon the enterred values when one updates its account!
+The values are calculated and written to the html document trough templating with EJS.
 ![Profile with BMI](https://i.imgur.com/PkwjFQ9.jpg)

 ## How does it work